ncatlab/nlab-content/pages/0/5/5/9/19550/content.md

 $$ \forall\, I \in Idl(R),\; \forall\, J \in Idl(R),\; I J \subseteq P \;\Rightarrow\; I \subseteq P \;\vee\; J \subseteq P .$$
 =--

-Because $I J = I \cap J$ in order theory, prime ideals there are the same as [[irreducible ideals]], so the completely prime ideals of that theory are really just [[completely irreducible ideals]] (generalizing from a pair of ideals to an arbitrary set of ideals).
+Because $I J = I \cap J$ in order theory, prime ideals there are the same as [[strongly irreducible ideals]], so the completely prime ideals of that theory are really just [[completely strongly irreducible ideals]] (generalizing from a pair of ideals to an arbitrary set of ideals).
 In contrast, the completely prime ideals of noncommutative ring theory are not of much interest; they are a naïve definition that works in the commutative case but not so well in the noncommutative case.

 Finally, note that most of these definitions have an extra clause that a prime ideal must be [[proper ideal|proper]].
 This can be justified by removing [[bias]].
 We state here the unbiased version of \ref{universal}: